 Approximately 30 acres of industrial park space are available.
 In 2001, utilities were installed and new roads recently paved in the new Timberline Industrial Park.
 Parcels in Timberline Industrial Park range in sizes 1.5 to 18 acres.
 In addition, approximately 200 acres of developable industrial land exists just outside the city limits and can be easily annexed.

-Available Industrial and Commercial Spaces
+Available for Rent or Purchase Industrial and Commercial Spaces

 Industrial